gorn/rspreadsheet/README.md

 ## Installation

-Install it by:
+Gem is on [Rubygems](https://rubygems.org/gems/rspreadsheet) so you can install it by:

     $ gem install rspreadsheet

 of add <code>gem 'rspreadsheet'</code> to your Gemfile and execute  <code>bundle</code>.

-gem is hosted on Rubygems - https://rubygems.org/gems/rspreadsheet

 If you get this or similar error